 Most of us prefer a pet that’s awake when we are.
 There’s little point in owning a nocturnal creature when we are diurnal.
 Certain rodents sleep all day and come to life at night.
 As they are classed as rodents, are guinea pigs nocturnal too?

-Guinea pigs are what we term crepuscular, meaning they are most active at dawn and dusk.
-Guinea pigs take short naps throughout the day and night, usually without shutting their eyes.
+Guinea pigs are crepuscular creatures, meaning they are mostly active at dawn and dusk, not in the fay or night time.
+Some people think they don’t, but Guinea pigs do sleep and they get their quota from naps in short bursts throughout the day and night, usually without shutting their eyes.

 Nocturnal, diurnal and crepuscular explained

 Nocturnal animals sleep during the day and become more active at night, mostly to hunt.
 Most prey creatures realize this and have adapted their sleeping arrangements to steer clear of their predators.

 Diurnal animals are active during daylight hours.
 People and dogs are good examples of this group.

 Crepuscular animals are most active at dawn and dusk, the stage between sunset and darkness or between darkness and sunrise.
 You may hear these referred to as the twilight hours.
 Cats, rats, ferrets, hamsters, rabbits, and guinea pigs fall into this category.

 Let’s look at the whys, whens, and hows of guinea pig sleep and uncover why as a prey animal they are often awake at night when their enemies are too.

 Guinea pigs sleep for a maximum of 4 hours divided into an average of 24 lots of 10-minute naps throughout the day and night.
 This means your guinea pig could sleep twice every hour.

 During these short snatches of sleep, guinea pigs are alert for dangers such as predators.
 They can be woken by the slightest sound or movement.